-That’s the clear message we’re putting out as we launch our new ‘Keeping up with the Joneses’ campaign, focussing on those few households that currently recycle very little or nothing at all.
+That’s the clear message we’re putting out as we launch the second phase of our ‘Keeping up with the Joneses’ campaign, focussing on those few households that currently recycle very little or nothing at all.

 The cost to the Council of not recycling is significant, but also completely avoidable.
 When items that could be recycled end up in the bin, everyone in the community loses out.